Athlete/athlete-api-docs/_build/html/_sources/resources/friendship.txt

 In either case you are essentially deleting any record of association between these two users.

-**DELETE /friendship/[user_id]/[user_id]/**
+**DELETE /friendship/[friendship_id]/**

-The leftmost user_id in the url should be the alphanumerically lowest id.
-However, it will work either way.

 Response

-    Not sure yet.
-Nothing important to return.
+    No content.

-Accept or deny a friend request
+Accept a friend request
 -------------------------------

-**PATCH /friendship/[user_id]/[user_id]/**
+**POST /friendship/accept/**

-If the requestee is not the current logged in user, you'll get a 401 UNAUTHORIZED response.
+If the logged in user is not the requester of that friendship, you'll get a 401 UNAUTHORIZED response.

 Arguments

-    :status: Pending or Accepted
+    :friendship_id: The id of the friendship to accept

 Response